dmytro-parfenov/live-chat/readme.md

 `Launch project`

-`You must execute command "npm install" for download package.json dependencies.
+`You must execute commands "npm install" and "composer install" for download package.json and composer.json dependencies.
 Next open gulpfile.js and write a name of your domain in field "proxy".
 Exucute command "gulp start" to start.`

 `Notes:`